Jotis1/porfolio/src/data/blog/cn.md

 </div>
 ```

 That's a lot of classes!
 Even this website can't handle that and it just overflows the code component.
-But with `clsx` and `tailwindmerge`, you can simplify it like this:
+But with `clsx` and `tailwind-merge`, you can simplify it like this:

 ```tsx
 // ✅ GOOD WAY